efigence/burrow/README.md

 dest_exch = Burrow.setup cfg['dest'] # returns an exchange named `distinct_exchange`, not bound to anything
 ```

+The method also takes an optional second argument, a boolean to force reconnection (as opposed to using a cached connection for the same url).

 Keep in mind that `Burrow.setup` returns only the *last* element of a topology list, since that's what 90% cases need.
 A future version might add an alternative method that returns the entire list.

 **All Bunny and RabbitMQ semantics still apply**.
 Redeclaring an existing queue or exchange with a different type or options is an error, and will throw a `Bunny::ChannelLevelException`.
 Any already estabilished bindings are never altered.